selina-28030/cmc-csci046/hw1/git.md

 They might require editing several different files and many commits.
 It might take us weeks just to find out what's even causing the bug!
-By putting our changes in a separate branch, we make it easy to have someone fixing the bug while someone else is adding new features.
+By putting our changes in a separate branch, we make it easy to have someone fixing the bug while someone  is adding new features.

 ## Merge conflicts